radiac/django-tagulous/docs/installation.rst

    You may also want to change some settings here (see `Settings`_ below)

-You are now ready to add tagulous fields to your models - see `Example Usage`_, `Models`_ and `Forms`_.
+You are now ready to add Tagulous fields to your models - see `Example Usage`_, `Models`_ and `Forms`_.